Lawyer to Help with New Cancer Drug Insurance Denials

 Promising New Drugs for Cancer Treatment

-There are a number of new cancer drugs that have received FDA approval during the first few months of 2023.
-Because they are new—no matter how promising the research—many insurance companies may refuse to pay for these drugs, even when a doctor believes the drug gives a cancer patient the very best chance of a future.
+There are a number of new cancer drugs that have received FDA approval recently.
+Because they are still considered relatively new, many insurance companies may still refuse to pay for these drugs, even when a doctor believes the drug gives a cancer patient the very best chance of a future.
 If your insurer refuses to pay for a cancer drug that your physician believes you need, attorney Scott Glovsky can help.
 Some of the newer cancer drugs include:

 - The FDA approved pembrolizumab (Keytruda) for non-small cell lung cancer on January 26, 2023.
 Keytruda is also FDA-approved for the treatment of melanoma, head and neck squamous cell carcinoma, classical Hodgkin lymphoma, and other types of cancer including as a post surgical treatment for resectable kidney cancer.
 As of March 2024, Keytruda is the best-selling drug in the world with annual sales over $25 billion.